ms609/TreeSearch/README.md

 This package exists to allow parsimony-style tree searches in R.

-It extends the basic functionality available in the 'phangorn' package, with a view to making tree search faster and more efficient, and allowing user-defined optimality criteria to be employed.

 Implied weighting and heuristic searches such as the Parsimony Ratchet (function: [`Ratchet()`](https://ms609.github.io/TreeSearch/reference/Ratchet.html)) are implemented.